pegi3s/orthologs-finder/README.md

 - `/path/to/output.tsv`: the full conversion report provided by DIOPT.
 - `/path/to/output.mapping.tsv`: a two-column TSV containing the gene identifiers in the input and target species.

+Note that both files may be empty if none of the input identifiers can be mapped.
+In some cases, when some identifiers are mapped and others are not, umapped identifiers appear in the tables as *none found*.

 You can use the input files in the `test_data` directory to try this command.
 ```sh
 docker run --rm -it -v "$(pwd)/test_data:/data" -w /data pegi3s/orthologs-finder diopt-orthologs --input_species=7227 --output_species=9606 --gene_list_file=gene_list_dros_7227 --output=gene_list_dros_7227_converted